meyouwe/orite/README.md

 ***

 ## Installation
-I'm working on

     pip install orite

-In the meantime download the orite.py file and add an alias to your bash profile.
+Or download the orite folder and alias orite.py in your bash profile.

     alias orite='python3 path-to-orite-folder/orite.py'

-You will also need to download the `_orite_exclude.txt` and put it in the same location as orite.py.

 ## How to run?
 Run the following command preferably above the folder you are looking to copy.

     orite -i

 Will initialise two configuration files

     orite -^

 Will upload

     orite -v